 So, Mr. Ram Prakash created Quillpad, an online service that allows people to type in 10 Asian languages using the regular Roman alphabet.
 All you have to do is the spell the words out phonetically using a regular keyboard, and Quillpad converts what you typed into the correct script.

 The success of Quillpad inspired Google to create a similar transliteration service.
 Google, Yahoo and Microsoft are all introducing services geared at making it easier for Indians to interact with computers in their native tongues.
 This can be challenging since Indians speak numerous regional languages.

 Microsoft has introduced an initiative called Project Bhasha to create glossaries of computer terms and computer slang in regional Indian languages.
 Yahoo has teamed up with a Hindi newspaper publisher to create a Hindi portal called Jagran.com.

-In addition to their transliteration tool, Google also offers Google News in Hindi and three other regional Indian languages.
+In addition to its transliteration tool, Google also offers Google News translated into Hindi and three other regional Indian languages.
 Other companies are working feverishly to translate their content into languages other than English.